 Each school year, students from all of Ohio’s medical schools are invited to apply to participate in the annual Rural Health Scholars Retreat.
-Held in Logan County, Ohio, the weekend retreat is dedicated to addressing significant issues in rural health policy, rural medical education, rural practice, and/or rural research.
+Held in a rural location, the weekend retreat is dedicated to addressing significant issues in rural health policy, rural medical education, rural practice, and/or rural research.
 The goal is to attract students to excellence in clinical practice, in research, in advocacy, and in medical education.
 Each Rural Health Scholars Retreat is open to any student with an interest in generalist rural practice, whether family medicine, pediatrics, internal medicine, obstetrics and gynecology, emergency medicine, or general surgery.
 Overall, the Rural Health Scholars Retreat Program intends to:

 “Inaugural Annual Rural Health Scholars Retreat”

 Guests: Harry Graber MD, Cardiologist and rural clinician-scholar, West Liberty, Ohio;